webKrafters/auto-bst/readme.md

 ### index: int - readonly

-Left-to-Right InOrder index positioning of this node on the tree.
+<b>Left-to-Right In-Order</b> index positioning of this node on the tree.

 This property changes whenever its tree rebalances.